 Catering for Stoke Newington's fashion-savvy mini folk, Olive Loves Alfie stocks an inspiring mix of covetable kids labels for ages 0-14.
-Owner Aslyn Gibson has an instinct for what parents want to buy – and more importantly – what kids actually want to wear.
-Current hits include Dr Martens, Mini Rodini and girls' party dress favourite, I Love Gorgeous.
+Owner Ashlyn Gibson has an instinct for what parents want to buy – and more importantly – what kids actually want to wear.
+Current hits include Dr Martens, Mini Rodini, Bobo Choses, Kidscase and their own eponymous range for girls which includes kimono-style tops and velvet frocks.
 Olive Loves Alfie is also one of the few places to stock the highly sorted-after Salt Water leather sandals (which can be worn in the sea) for little girls, with prices starting at £35.

 Located in leafy Primrose Hill, Elias and Grace is perhaps London's most stylish designer kids' boutique.
 Here you'll find an illustrious line-up of mini-me labels including Marni, Little Marc Jacobs and Acne.
 New for spring are Hartford, which specialises in vintagey shirts for boys and yummy mummy favourite, Imps and Elves.
 E&G's own label, Miller – which is also stocked at Liberty – offers simple, elegant pieces for babies, boys and girls with items like the ultimate cotton hoody for boys for £60 a pop and Tippi Hedren-style frocks for girls, also from about £60.